CUBRID/cubrid-manual/en/admin/shard.rst

 	++ cubrid shard is running.

 While executing **cubrid shard start**, the information of the CUBRID SHARD configuration file (**shard.conf**) are read to start all components of the configuration.
 All metadata DBs and shard DBs should be started before starting the CUBRID SHARD because it accesses them.

+CUBRID SHARD cannot be started even if one thing like DB connection is failed among all configured items; you can find the cause of failure through the SHARD error logs written on the $CUBRID/log/broker/ directory.

 **Stopping CUBRID SHARD**